 If you have ever had to work a long day without getting enough sleep, you probably know exactly how the lack of sleep affects you.
 You may feel foggy and lethargic.
 You may be more clumsy or short-tempered than normal.
 In addition, it can be more difficult to cope with stress when you have not had enough rest.
 Without enough sleep, most of us feel off.
 Research demonstrates that being deprived of sleep significantly affects mood.
 Feelings of irritability, anger, frustration, and exhaustion have all been reported by individuals deprived of sleep.
-It is widely understood that lack of sleep can have an effect on the body, from compromised immune system and off-kilter metabolism to increased risk of heart disease and poor hormone regulation, but how does it impact mental health?
+It is widely understood that lack of sleep can have an effect on the body, from a compromised immune system and off-kilter metabolism to increased risk of heart disease and poor hormone regulation, but how does it impact mental health?
 To answer this question, we should first understand something about the role of sleep.

 What happens when we sleep?